-Everyone creates games in engines or with help of libraries, but what if you wanted to be more unique and code your game from scratch?
-In this case not only no one will force his style on you, but you’ll also learn a lot and your game will be entirely made by you, without the help of third party and sophisticated tools that make the task thousand times easier.
+Everyone creates games in engines and libraries, but what if you wanted to code your game from scratch?
+Not only no one will force his style on you, but you’ll also learn a lot and your game will be entirely made by you, without the help of third party and sophisticated tools that make the task thousand times easier, at the cost of less control.
+This way you could even make an engine that cooperates with your game better than currently existing engines.

 Table Of Contents